-I used yesterday’s post to condemn the sin of drunkenness.
+I used my previous post in this series to condemn the sin of drunkenness.
 Now I want to share a few thoughts on addiction to alcohol.
 All drunkenness is sin, but there’s a difference between getting drunk once at a party and being a full-blown alcoholic.

 Is alcoholism a very real problem?
 Of course it is.
 But does everyone who drinks become addicted?
 Believe it or not, they don’t.
 Maybe your uncle Joe did.
 Maybe your cousin Sue did.
 Maybe your child did.
 Maybe you did.
 But that doesn’t mean that everyone does.